How to Choose the Best Web Hosting Plan for Your Business

 - Pros: Scalability, flexibility, high uptime.

-- Cons: Can be complex to manage, variable pricing.
+- Cons: Can be complex to manage and have variable pricing.

 - Ideal for: Websites with fluctuating traffic demands.